Age-Friendly University

 Jessica Robbins, PhD, Co-chair – Associate Professor, Institute of Gerontology & Department of Anthropology

-Alex Boesch, MEd – Intercultural Training Director, VP Academic Affairs
+Alex Boesch, PhD – Director of Educational and Strategic Initiatives, VP Academic Affairs

 Scott Bowen, PhD – Chair, College of Liberal Arts and Sciences

-Deborah Charbonneau, PhD – Associate Professor, School of Information Sciences
+Deborah Charbonneau, PhD – Assoc.
+Professor, School of Information Sciences

 Mariane Fahlman, PhD – Professor, Kinesiology Health and Sports Studies